-The government does not accept offers of assistance from the tobacco industry, nor endorse any policies drafted by the industry, nor invite the industry to sit at meetings which decides on policy.
-However, the government must remain vigilant.
+The government does not accept offers of assistance from the tobacco industry, nor endorse any policies drafted by the industry, nor invite the industry to sit at meetings deciding on policy.
+The government needs to remain vigilant.

-Tobacco industry-sponsored CSR activities are not banned and remain a problem in Cambodia.
-They are mostly conducted by transnational tobacco companies such as British American Tobacco and Japan Tobacco International.
+CSR activities are not banned and remain a problem in the country.
+They are mostly done by transnational tobacco companies including British American Tobacco and Japan Tobacco International.

 Incentives are still given to the tobacco industry although these are not publicly known.
 One such incentive is the Ministry of Commerce’s waiver of duties to tobacco leaves exported to Vietnam and exemption of import tax by the Vietnam government for registered farmers producing more than 3,000 tons.
 Publicity was given to the exemption urging tobacco growers to take advantage of the exemption.

-There are no rules of engagement or procedure for disclosure or registration of tobacco industry entities, affiliated organizations and individuals acting on their behalf.
-The industry can utilize this lack of procedure to misrepresent any meetings it may have had with government departments.
+There are no rules or procedures for disclosure or registration of tobacco industry entities, affiliated organizations or individuals acting on their behalf.
+This is the area the industry can use to misrepresent its meetings with the various government departments.

-The president of the LYP Group which owns the cigarette business, Hero King Co., LTD, is currently a senator.
-The government does not prohibit contributions from the tobacco industry or any entity working to further its interests to political parties, candidates or campaigns and does not require full disclosure of such contributions.
+The president of the LYP Group, which owns the Hero King Co., LTD cigarette business, is currently a senator.
+The government does not prohibit contributions from the tobacco industry or any entity working to further its interests to political parties, candidates or campaigns or to require full disclosure of such contributions.

-- Incentives currently given to the tobacco industry, such as the waiver of duties for export, must be stopped.
+- In line with WHO FCTC Article 5.3 Guidelines, benefits currently given to the tobacco industry, such as the waiver of duties for export, must be stopped.

-- Interaction with the tobacco industry should be held only when strictly necessary.
+- According to WHO FCTC Article 5.3 Guidelines, interaction with the tobacco industry should only be held when strictly necessary.
 This would prevent the tobacco industry from utilizing meeting opportunities to promote its business.
-To promote transparency, there must be a procedure to prevent representatives of the tobacco industry to misrepresent its meetings with governments.
+To promote transparency, there must be a procedure in place to prevent representatives of the tobacco industry from misrepresenting its meetings with governments.

-- To prevent conflicts of interest, individuals involved in tobacco business must not hold public office.
+- To prevent conflicts of interest, individuals involved in the tobacco business must not hold public office.